White, black, brown, sable, red, gray, fawn

 Rat-Chas have short, bristly coats and they shed a moderate amount.
 You should brush them at least once a week or so, but don’t expect miracles—often, your best bet is to simply vacuum up after them every so often.

 These dogs are extremely prone to dental problems, especially later in life, so spend time keeping their teeth clean.
 You should brush them every day if possible, and be wary of giving them extremely hard objects like bones.

 Rat-Chas have extremely long lifespans, but that doesn’t mean that all those years will be healthy ones.
 These dogs are prone to experiencing a variety of diseases and conditions.

 Male vs. Female

-Male Rat-Chas tend to be a bit bigger than their female counterparts, but they’ll never be mistaken for big dogs.
+Male Rat-Chas often tend to be a bit bigger than their female counterparts, but they’ll never be mistaken for big dogs.
 Both sexes should be small, lightweight, and easy to carry.

+Rat-Chas may be tiny but they have big spirits, and these feisty dogs have no problem making their presence known.
 Owning one isn’t for everyone, as Rat-Chas can be prone to aggression and other behavioral issues, but their devotion to their humans makes them beloved pets.

 They’re especially good for single apartment dwellers, as Rat-Chas don’t need much room and prefer to spend most of their time curled up on their favorite person’s lap.
-This dog won’t make a great workout partner, but if you’re looking for a “The Bachelor”-watching buddy, you can’t do much better than a Rat-Cha.
+This dog won’t make a great workout partner, but if you’re looking for a “The Bachelor” watching buddy, you can’t do much better than a Rat-Cha.

 Featured Image: Annette Shaff, Shutterstock